ipasimulator/ipasim/docs/winobjc.md

 ## How was it forked?

+> See [docs on Git](git.md) for updated information on how Git repositories should be forked.

 Note that not all objects were fetched from [the origin](https://github.com/Microsoft/WinObjC), because of the limits of their [LFS](https://git-lfs.github.com/).

 ```cmd